unimatrix/frontend/README.md

      *
      * - security - Enables security modules, if ssl is set to true frontend wont load without https
      * - seo - Default SEO values (can be overwritten on a template basis), publishers.facebook should be appid
-     * - cookie - The path to the (mandatory by EU) cookie page */
+     * - cookie - The default info for the (mandatory by EU) cookie message */
     'Frontend' => [
         'security' => [